Seleya12/t-basics1SK/README.md

 - How to import and use the random module
 - How to build something with nested for loops and string concatenation
 - How to use if statements to decide between symbols
 - How to repeat a pattern until a condition using a while loop

+# Week 4 Assignment 🎧

+This repository contains my fourth Python assignment for the course.

+This week’s task was all about refactoring – cleaning up and restructuring code without changing what it does.
+To practice this, I went back to my Week 2 Linkin Park quiz game and gave it a little bit of a makeover.

+## What I Learned 💡

+- How to define and call my own functions
+- The difference between local and global variables
+- How to use arguments, return values, and avoid repetition
+- What recursion is and how it works